Marko-sameh/POS-Inventory-Management-System/README.md

 A custom-built Point of Sale (POS) and Inventory Management System developed in Java, designed for small to medium-sized businesses.
 This project combines a modern, responsive desktop interface with powerful backend capabilities for seamless inventory control and sales processing.

-## 📽️ Demo Video
-Watch the system in action 👉 [Insert your YouTube or Google Drive link here]

 ---